MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 ## Clean up resources

 If you aren't planning to use the resources created in this exercise, simply delete the resource group.
-If you don't delete the resources, you will be charged for them.
+If you don't delete the resources, you will be continue to be billed for them.